rockstarrk04/lms_using_mern/README.md

-Below is a **clean, professional, and optimized `README.md` content** that you can **directly paste into your repository**.
-It is written to impress **recruiters, interviewers, and reviewers**, while remaining clear and concise.

----

-# 🎓 LMS Using MERN Stack

 A **full-stack Learning Management System (LMS)** built using the **MERN stack** that enables instructors to create and manage courses, and students to enroll, learn, and track progress through a secure, role-based platform.

 ---